tkruse/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-The *always initialize* rule is deliberately stronger than the *an object must be set before used* language rule.
+The *always initialize* rule deliberately takes priority over the *an object must be set before used* language rule.
 The latter, more relaxed rule, catches the technical bugs, but:

 * It leads to less readable code